cea-hpc/modules/doc/source/modulefile.rst

 The ``add-property``, ``remove-property`` and ``extensions`` modulefile commands are evaluated as a *no-operation* command.
 No error is obtained if these commands are used in modulefiles but no change occurs.

+When processing a :mfcmd:`family` command, the :envvar:`LMOD_FAMILY_\<NAME\>` environment variable is also defined to get compatible with modulefiles or scripts relying on such variable.

 ENVIRONMENT